-We often come across a situation where we want to switch on the electrical load by pressing some buttons on computer program.
-Consider an example, where you are sitting in a power plant and you want to switch on a circuit breaker.
-Controlling circuit breaker from remote is mainly done by using Microcontroller.
-Let us discuss methods Remote Controlling of Circuit Breaker by Microcontroller.
-For that used components are,
+We often come across a situation where we want to switch on the electrical load by pressing some buttons on a computer program.
+Consider an example, where you are sitting in a power plant and you want to switch on a circuit breaker remotely.
+Controlling circuit breakers from a remote location can be achieved by using Microcontroller.
+We’ll discuss how to make a Remote Control Circuit Breaker Using a Microcontroller.

 If we want to control circuit breaker by microcontroller pin then we require a driver that can source the required amount of current to the load to switch on.
 You need a component in between your microcontroller and the device that would be controlled with small voltage and current.
 Relays and transistors are most often used for this purpose.

 Transistor works as a driver in this application which gives the required current to the relay to get it turned on when it is in saturation Mode.

 Resistors are used to limit the current in LED, transistors.

 Light emitting diode is used to indicate whether the circuit breaker is on or off.